The 10 Best MBA Programs for Product Management

 3. Haas School of Business — University of California, Berkeley

-For this reason, future product managers will be able to take advantage of learning about PM inside the classroom and outside of it.
+For this reason, future product managers will be able to take advantage of learning about PM inside and outside the classroom.

 Example PM Courses at Berkeley Haas: